Futurekids: History

 In 2005, Futurekids worked with Intel Corporation and other technology and national youth organizations in creating the Partnership for 21st Century Skills, an advocacy organization for positioning computer skills at the center of U.S. K–12.
 In November 2007, the Partnership for 21st Century Skills launched Route 21, an online, one-stop shop for 21st-century skills-related information, resources and tools.

-In 2006, Adobe, Intel, Lenovo Group and Futurekids created a web portal, 21st Century Connections.

-In 2007, Futurekids expanded its innovative professional development program to more schools the “Classrooms for the Future” technology initiative in the state of Pennsylvania.
+In 2007, Futurekids expanded its innovative professional development program to more schools the "Classrooms for the Future" technology initiative in the state of Pennsylvania.
 The Classrooms for the Future initiative, believed to be the largest program of technology integration ever undertaken by a state, allocates $200 million in funding over a three-year period for laptop computers, software, printers, interactive electronic whiteboards, professional development, technology infrastructure, support and high-speed Internet access.
 Futurekids was tapped to provide some professional development services for the initiative.